jdetle/jdetle.github.io/src/contents/articles/pca/index.md

 Good question!
 A vector has a magnitude (which is just some positive number for anything that we are doing) and a direction (a property that is drawn from the *vector space* to which the vector belongs).
-Being told to walk 10 paces due north is to be given follow a vector with magnitude 10 and direction north.
+Being told to walk 10 paces due north is to follow a vector with magnitude 10 and direction north.
 Vectors are presented as if they are centered at the origin, and their *head* is reflects their magnitude and direction.
 This allows some consistency when discussing things, when we are given the vector $(1,1)$ in $R^2$